-- In the Database Templates panel, select the desired database template and click Next. - In the Database Identification panel, specify the Global Database Name and SID in the respective fields. - Choose to create the database on the shared disk. - The wizard instructions help you to select other options as per your desired database configuration.
+- Start the Oracle Database Configuration Assistant from the Apps menu on the Start screen.
+This launches the database installer. - 2 In the Welcome panel, click Next. - In the Operation panel, select Create a database and click Next. - Complete the iinstructions given below depending on the Oracle version. - In the Database Templates panel, select the desired database template and click Next. - In the Database Identification panel, specify the Global Database Name and SID in the respective fields. - Choose to create the database on the shared disk. - 5 The wizard instructions help you to select other options as per your desired database configuration.
 Install the control files, data files, log files, bdump, cdump, and udump files on the shared disk.